Anirs123/INF03/README.md

-# INF03
+# INF03 & EE09
-All the INF03 exams I've done
+All the INF03 exams I've done,

+EE09 exams and INF03 made by myself